 - Do you have experience optimizing menus for premium pricing opportunities or upsells?

 - What food and beverage trends do you follow?

 - How do you incorporate food and beverage trends in your menus to help with marketing efforts?

 Put Your New Interview Knowledge and Skills to Work

-Whether you operate a start-up restaurant or an established eatery, much of your business’s success depends on solid leadership and proven culinary expertise from your head chef.
-The right chef interview questions are value tools for finding the right head chef for your restaurant.
+Whether you operate a startup restaurant or an established eatery, much of your business’s success depends on solid leadership and proven culinary expertise from your head chef.
+The right chef interview questions are valuable tools for finding the right head chef for your restaurant.
 Move one step closer to putting those tools to work by posting your job for free on Monster.